-Beneficial activist.
+d Darcy Jr. is a third generation union activist.
 His grandfather and grandmother were both activists in the 1940s, and his father began his involvement in the movement in the early '70s.

 Darcy began working at Local 100 in 1988.
 At first, he assisted the stewards in the processing of grievances and conducting of internal organizing.
-In a few years, he was working in Tallahassee, Florida, accomplishing lobbying work for the Local as well as leading organizing efforts; in a tew years, he was able to double the membership.
+In a few years, he was working in Tallahassee, Florida, accomplishing lobbying work for the Local as well as leading organizing efforts; in a few years, he was able to double the membership.